 Steps to Take in a Personal Injury Case

 If you are qualified to file a personal injury suit, the party who injured you will be the defendant, and you will become the plaintiff.
 Even though no two cases are the same, most personal injury lawsuits share some standard steps.

-When you have legal representation, you will have an attorney who can advise you on which documents to submit and what you should expect from the whole process.
+When you have legal representation, such as a Houston Hurricane Attorney, you will have an attorney who can advise you on which documents to submit and what you should expect from the whole process.
 An investigation will then proceed wherein your lawyer will look at the facts of your claim and give you an idea about the compensation you could receive.
 Also known as discovery, this step can involve the exchange of information between parties and is necessary for making all evidence available for everyone to see before the trial.
 On many occasions, defendants choose to settle outside of court when it is clear that there was negligence on their part.
 In exchange for the plaintiff’s withdrawal of the lawsuit, the defendant will offer monetary compensation.